 In its approach, ING Belgium strives to take the specific requirements of its customers into account in full.
 Indeed, the financial service needs of an individual or a small firm differ entirely from those of a large multinational corporation.

 It is for this reason that individuals and companies are classified in several categories.

-Apart from its branch network, ING Belgium uses the internet and mobile channels as retail channels and implements a click, call or face approach.
+ING Belgium is a universal direct bank that provides services to all types of customers.
+Apart from its branch network, ING Belgium uses the internet and mobile channels as retail channels.

-Private Banking serves wealthy customers, that is, those with portfolios of EUR 1 million or more.
+Private Banking serves wealthy customers, that is, those with portfolios of EUR 500,000 or more.

 Asset management can be discretionary (ING Private Banking takes full responsibility) or advisory (the client gives prior authorisation for all transactions), or the client can manage the assets him or herself via the "private trading desk".
 Management is based on "open architecture", in which the investment funds of other banks or management companies are also suggested.
 Hedge funds and structured notes are part of this offering.

-The Midcorps & Institutionals segment focuses on medium-sized companies – sales of between EUR 4 and 250 million – and institutional clients like public services, hospitals, religious associations, teaching establishments, union organisations and pension funds.
+The Midcorps & Institutionals segment focuses on medium-sized companies - with a balance sheet of more than EUR 400,000 - and institutional clients like public services, hospitals, religious associations, teaching establishments, union organisations and pension funds.
 These clients represent an important segment for ING Belgium.
 However, they require a specific approach.
 They can contact 16 business centres and business desks distributed over the whole country, as well as the branch network, of course.

 ING Belgium has specialists in the field of transport and logistics, agriculture, food, real estate and so on.
 The Bank is also very attentive to the family aspects of medium-sized companies, of which 70% are family businesses.